discreetlogcontracts/dlcspecs/ecdsa_adaptor.md

 In our case the leaked decryption key is the scalar *s* value of a [[BIP340]] signature which turns out to be quite useful.
 The ability to recover the *s* value from the on-chain transaction actually improves the security of the protocol compared to the original DLC description in [[Dry]].
 To see why, imagine an oracle who engages in bets based on their own signatures.
-In order to not maintain their credibility they must publish the correct signature scalar `s_valid` publicly, but what is to stop them from privately generating a favorable and wrong `s_cheat` to settle their own bet?
+In order to maintain their credibility they must publish the correct signature scalar `s_valid` publicly, but what is to stop them from privately generating a favorable and wrong `s_cheat` to settle their own bet?
 In the original DLC protocol this was possible and difficult to catch.
-Using adaptor signatures the wronged party can extract the malicious `s_cheat` value from the on-chain signature and use it along with `s_valid` to punish the oracle and produce a proof of fraud.
+Using adaptor signatures the wronged party can extract the malicious `s_cheat` value from the on-chain signature and use it along with `s_valid` to produce a proof of fraud.

 An appropriate ECDSA adaptor signature scheme that can be used in Bitcoin prior to the Taproot soft-fork was originally posted to the Bitcoin mailing list by [[Mor]] and then further refined by [[Fou],[Aum]].
 The algorithms presented here resemble the scheme from [[Fou]] but the security proof of the scheme in [[Aum]] can be applied to it which requires a proof of knowledge of the discrete logarithm to be attached to each encryption key.